 This may seem strange since avocados contain an ingredient that’s toxic for cats.
 However, persin is not found in avocado extracts.

-This is because avocado oil is made from ripe avocado fruit and the concentration of persin is known to decrease during ripening.
+Avocado oil is made from ripe avocado fruit.
+Plus, the concentration of persin is known to decrease during ripening.

 Therefore, avocado oil is safe for cats.